CrimpsonSlopers/lambda-layer-setup/README.md

 - `make publish_layer` : publishes the layer to your AWS account

 ## How it works
 The makefile uses Docker to create a container with the necessary dependencies.
-The container is built using the specified AWS Lambda image, and the MySQL dependencies are installed into the `./python/lib/python${PYTHON_VERSION}/site-packages` directory.
+The container is built using the specified AWS Lambda image, and the dependencies are installed into the `./python/lib/python${PYTHON_VERSION}/site-packages` directory.
 Once the container is built, the layer is created by zipping the contents of the site-packages directory.

 ## Note
 - Make sure to update the `./python/lib/python${PYTHON_VERSION}/site-packages` directory with the required dependencies before creating the layer.